Cyclomatic complexity is a measure of how many independent decision paths run through a function. EveryDocumentation Index

 Practical use: pre-release risk triage

 Complexity scores give you a fast way to prioritize code review effort before a release.
-Instead of reviewing all changed files equally, you can:
+Instead of reviewing all changed files equally, you can:- Call

 - Focus manual review time on those functions, or trigger a